lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 DM Python Style Guide
 #####################

-This is the version 5.0 of the DM Python Coding Standard.
+This is the version 6.0 of the DM Python Coding Standard.
+The :doc:`intro` provides the overarching Coding Standards policy applicable to all DM code.

 Changes to this document must be approved by the System Architect (`RFC-24 <https://jira.lsstcorp.org/browse/RFC-24>`_).
 To request changes to these standards, please file an :ref:`RFC <decision-making-rfc>`.